nahid18/uni-rank/README.md

 [![Build Status](https://www.travis-ci.com/nahid18/uni-rank.svg?branch=main)](https://www.travis-ci.com/nahid18/uni-rank)

-Uni-rank is a mini python package to get the ordered list of USA universities based on their latest ranking on [usnews.com/best-colleges](https://usnews.com/best-colleges)
+Uni-rank is a mini python package to get the ordered list of USA **National** universities based on their latest ranking on [usnews.com/best-colleges](https://usnews.com/best-colleges)

 This package also provides few other information like `state`, `city`, `zip code`.